-Foundation extended to providing customer assistance with processing Park Facility Rental requests.
-As such, the City did not anticipate additional revenue.
-At the request of Councilmember Viagran, it was reported that the Department was not proposing any fee increases or changes to Park hours.
+It was stated that the Department was not proposing any fee increases or changes to Park hours.
 Councilmember Viagran requested that the Parks Department review the maintenance schedule of Parks in District 3, especially for South Side Lions Park.

 Councilmember Warrick thanked the Parks Department for utilizing Lockwook Park in the Dignowity Hill for the Farmers Market.
 He voiced concern with new Parks not having sidewalks that link the Neighborhood to the Park and asked of plans to install sidewalks.
 Ms. Martin stated that the Department was collaborating with TCI to address the concern and would be available to assist with identifying Parks requiring immediate attention.